-29. SHR and OSCR both have statutory responsibilities to investigate issues of regulatory concern and to take appropriate action to protect the rights and interests of tenants, service users and charitable assets.
+33. SHR and OSCR both have statutory responsibilities to investigate issues of regulatory concern and to take appropriate action to protect the rights and interests of tenants, service users and charitable assets.
+SHR will take the lead role in carrying out an inquiry into the matters of concern.

 Concerns about the administration, governance or financial management of a charitable RSL may come to light in a number of different ways such as through a complaint by a tenant or other service users, by a whistleblower, through a Notifiable Event, disclosure under section 72 of the 2010 Act or through routine regulatory engagement.
-Where the information of concern is raised with, or identified by OSCR in the first instance, OSCR will pass the information to the SHR within 5 working days of receipt to the point of contact named in Appendix 1 and provide any relevant information to allow the SHR to undertake an inquiry.